 What information does ExpressVPN need?

-To create an account with ExpressVPN you only need an email address and a method of payment.
-This means that you can stay completely anonymous if you use an anonymized email address and pay with Bitcoin.
-If you make sure the email address does not link back to you in any way, nobody will know who you are.
+To create an account with ExpressVPN, you only need an email address and a payment method.
+This means you can stay completely anonymous if you use a fresh email (without any identifiers) and pay with Bitcoin.

 Usability – How User-Friendly is ExpressVPN?